 So I feel like I should get something out in the open right now, before things move any further and unwarranted assumptions enter the picture.
 I like sci-fi and I like Japan, but I am utterly clueless about Japan’s most famous sci-fi export: anime.
-I have the anime problem quite a bit, since pretty much everyone assumes that Japanophile = anime nut and inquires accordingly.
+I encounter the anime problem quite a bit, since pretty much everyone assumes that Japanophile = anime nut and inquires accordingly.
 If I had a dollar for every time I had to respond, “No, actually I haven’t seen One Piece/Dragonball/Pokemon/La Blue Girl/etc.” I would have a lot of dollars.
-Not enough to replace my crappy ’95 Civic, but certainly enough for a delicious steak dinner.
+Not enough to replace my crappy ’97 Ranger, but certainly enough for a delicious steak dinner.

 Instead, I’ve been involved with Japan for 15 years and lived there for 9, without ever becoming familiar with manga and anime that weren’t created by Miyazaki Hayao (Spirited Away, Ponyo, Princess Mononoke, etc.).
 In some ways this is like someone living in America for an extended period of time, but knowing nothing about Bugs Bunny, Mickey Mouse, or whatever is popular now, but seeing everything Pixar ever made.
 Not inconceivable, but somewhat weird.
 In my defense, would it not seem strange if someone came over here and said, “I’ve studied English because Ren & Stimpy is brilliant and I want to understand their witty interplay in the vernacular.”
 (25 years ago, people were studying Japanese so they could own successful companies that executed hostile corporate takeovers.
 Life is give and take.)